 Best Ways to Use MCAs

 Have a business checking account with a positive balance.
-Business owner must have a credit score of at least 500.
+A business owner must have a credit score of at least 500.
 Purchase new equipment: new equipment is one of the most expensive start-up costs.
-Cover marketing costs, hire new employees or invest in new products or technology.
+Cover marketing costs, hire new employees, or invest in new products or technology.
 Expand to a new location!
 Having a large lump-sum advance can help spread your brand.
 Pay off existing debt or pay taxes.
 Go online or call today for more information!